⚡️ Coronavirus (COVID-19) update

 We have temporarily modified programmes to virtual learning classrooms, so that all the scheduled teaching can take place online.
 Programmes will start in November 2020 and, if required, teaching online and then change to on-campus learning.

 The master’s programme Physics at the University of Bayreuth encourages early involvement in research.
 The programme fosters an array of abilities and skills, in particular, an advanced scientific understanding of the subject matter at high international standards, the ability to carry out scientific work independently, as well as additional key skills, such as project management, teamwork, and presenting complicated matters clearly.

 Achieving Success with Creativity

 The study of physics at a high academic level requires plenty of space for creativity.
-For this reason, the master’s program Physics at the University of Bayreuth gives students a great deal of freedom in selecting their concentrations, for example by way of specializations in the fields of biological physics, solid state physics, nonlinear dynamics, soft matter physics, or the physics of molecular systems.
+For this reason, the master’s programme Physics at the University of Bayreuth gives students a great deal of freedom in selecting their concentrations, for example by way of specializations in the fields of biological physics, solid-state physics, nonlinear dynamics, soft matter physics, or the physics of molecular systems.
 The students’ own initiatives are also actively supported.
 With the guidance and supervision of experienced teaching staff, students can select their concentrations to develop a demanding individualized curriculum that includes a period spent abroad.
 Our walkable campus fosters collaboration between professors and junior scholars in our well-equipped laboratories.

 But wait – there’s more!